What is fertility preservation?

 After cancer treatment

-The frozen sperm, eggs or embryos can be used if you wish to try for a baby after your cancer treatment is completed.
+Your frozen sperm, eggs or embryos can be used if you wish to try for a baby after your cancer treatment is completed.

-We’ll also provide specialist advice:
+We also provide specialist guidance:

-- for women who developed Vaginal Graft Versus Host Disease following bone marrow transplantation
+• for women who developed vaginal graft versus host disease following bone marrow transplantation

 Fertility treatment can be provided where possible and we can advise on alternative options including surrogacy and donor treatments.